DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2020-01-20-give-a-reference-iteration.md

 ---
-title: Give a reference iteration
+title: Give a teacher training reference (iteration)
 description: Simplifying the previous design
 tags: awaiting-validation
 ---

+An [iteration on the initial design](/apply-for-teacher-training/give-a-reference), removing some of the unnecessary fields.

 ## User needs